teemtee/testcloud/README.md

 # testcloud

-**testcloud** is a small helper script to download and boot cloud images locally.
+**testcloud** is a small helper script to download and boot cloud/coreos images locally.
 Currently, only Fedora *qcow2* images are tested and supported.

 ## Installation